 Here are my favorite accommodation options in Madrid.

 Hostal Central Palace Madrid is centrally located and overlooks the Sabatini Gardens in Madrid’s Plaza de Oriente.
-Rooms have free Wi-Fi, toiletries and a flat-screen TV.
+Rooms have free Wi-Fi, toiletries, and a flat-screen TV.
 Breakfast is served in a nearby cafe.
+Click here for more information and to check the latest prices.

-Gran Meliá Palacio de los Duques – The Leading Hotels of the World is a luxurious hotel located 300m away from the Royal Palace.
-It offers elegant rooms with 49-inch LED-TV, iPhone docking station, Nespresso coffee machine, and free WiFi.
+Gran Meliá Palacio de Los Duques – The Leading Hotels of the World is a luxurious hotel located 300m away from the Royal Palace.
+It offers elegant rooms with 49-inch LED-TV, an iPhone docking station, a Nespresso coffee machine, and free WiFi.
 Bathroom amenities include a rain shower, bath, heated floors, and Clarins toiletries.
 On-site there are 3 restaurants, a cocktail bar, a tea corner, a Thai Room wellness center, and a 24-hour gym.
+Click here for more information and to check the latest prices.

 So, if you were wondering whether two days in Madrid was enough to see some of the highlights of the city, the answer is yes!
 I hope my two-day Madrid itinerary has given you some inspiration about what you can see and do in the city in a short amount of time and how to make the most of your trip.